aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 ### Deploy CDK Application

+1. Install required dependencies:

+    ```
+    npm install
+    ```

+2. Bootstrap your account/region for CDK deployment:

+    ```
+    cdk bootstrap
+    ```

-1. Commit all changes to git and push code to your CodeCommit repository (Do not push upstream to GitHub):
+3. Commit all changes to git and push code to your CodeCommit repository (Do not push upstream to GitHub):

     ```
     git add .